jhuntdev/uuid-v9/python/README.md

 2) Bypass the validator (not recommended)
 3) Substitute the version digit for an earlier version that will pass (not recommended)

-Here is the UUID v9 format: `xxxxxxxx-xxxx-9xxx-xxxx-xxxxxxxxxxxy`
+Here is the UUID v9 format: `xxxxxxxx-xxxx-9xxx-xxxx-xxxxxxxxxxyy`

-x = 0-9a-f (prefix, timestamp, random)
+x = prefix/timestamp/random
-9 = version
+9 = version (optional)
 y = checksum (optional)

 ## License